-Many children will experience normal but difficult emotions that make them nervous about attending school, such as worries about friendships, schoolwork, examinations or variable moods.
-The school is particularly mindful of pupils who may be absent from school due to mental or physical ill health and/or their special educational needs and/or disabilities and will provide them with additional support.
+Many children will experience normal but difficult emotions that make them nervous about attending school, such as worries about friendships, schoolwork, examinations and/or variable moods.
+The school is particularly mindful of pupils who may be absent from school due to mental or physical ill health and/or their special educational needs and/or disabilities and will provide them with additional support (see below for Part-Time timetable)

-It is important to note that these pupils are still expected to attend school regularly - in many instances, attendance at school may serve to help with the underlying issue as being away from school might exacerbate it, and a prolonged period of absence may heighten anxious feelings about attending in future.
+It is important to note that these pupils are still expected to attend school regularly as this is a legal requirement - in many instances, attendance at school may serve to help with the underlying issue as being away from school might exacerbate it, and a prolonged period of absence may heighten anxious feelings about attending in future.
 The school will work alongside pupils and parent/carers to ensure that such circumstances do not act as a barrier to regular attendance, by mitigating anxious feelings in school as much as possible.

 Some pupils face more complex barriers to attendance.
-This can include pupils who have long term physical or mental health conditions or who have special educational needs and disabilities (SEND).
-Their right to an education is the same as any other pupil and therefore the attendance ambition for these pupils should be the same as it is for any other pupil but additional support may need to be provided adhering to the relevant government guidance.
+This can include pupils who have long term physical or mental health conditions and/or who have special educational needs and disabilities (SEND).
+Their right to an education is the same as any other pupil and therefore the attendance ambition for these pupils should be the same as it is for any other pupil but additional support may need to be provided adhering to the relevant government quidance.